Michael Kwanashie

-Michael Kanashie is currently Professor of Economics Ahmadu Bello University Zaria, Nigeria.
-From 2012 to 2018, he served as the Vice Chancellor of Veritas University, Nigeria.
+Michael Kanashie is a Nigerian academic who serves as Professor of Economics at Ahmadu Bello University.
+He served as the Vice Chancellor of Veritas University from 2012 to 2018.

 Education

-Kwanashie obtained his B.Sc. degree in Economics, from Ahmadu Bello University, Zaria in the year 1974.
-After which he sought for and obtained a MA in Economics at Northwestern University, Evanston, USA in the year 1977.
+Kwanashie obtained his B.Sc. degree in Economics from Ahmadu Bello University, Zaria in the year 1974 after which he sought for and obtained a MA in Economics at Northwestern University, Evanston, USA in the year 1977.
 In the same year, he procured the Certificate of African Studies (Postgraduate) also in the same school, and then attained PhD in Economics, McGill University, Montreal, Canada (1981).